 Other cryotherapy methods include:

 - Coolant sprays

-- The pain threshold is raised
+- Raising the pain threshold

 - The sensation of the cold is greater than the sensation of the pain